joshbegley/nyt-latest/previous.md

 `Jordan Clarkson and Guerschon Yabusele spoke for the first time on Wednesday since joining the Knicks. `\
 https://nytimes.com/athletic/6658963/2025/09/24/knicks-bench-jordan-clarkson-guerschon-yabusele/

-**Mel Taub, Creator of a Pun-Loving, Anagram-Making Puzzle, Dies at 97**\
+**Mel Taub, Creator of a Pun-Loving Puzzle, Is Dead at 97**\
-`He was the main whiz behind a crossword puzzle variation for The Times, whose readers loved his sometimes groan-inducing wordplay.
+`He was the main whiz behind a crossword  variation for The Times, whose readers loved his anagrams and sometimes groan-inducing wordplay.
 (Try one yourself.)`\
 https://nytimes.com/2025/09/24/crosswords/mel-taub-dead.html

 **Denmark Apologizes to Greenlandic Women Over Forced Contraception**\